 What To Do If The Smell Stays?

 The store always warns the customer of this issue during purchase.
 So you can easily perceive that it’s a pretty common problem that deserves addressing.
-We advise you read and reread this post to make the best out of your fryer.
+We advise you read and reread this post (get rid air fryer smell like plastic) to make the best out of your fryer.

 Frequently Asked Questions